-Stanmore Choral Society invites you to join us on Monday 4th January for a fun and productive Zoom rehearsal.
+Stanmore Choral Society invites you to join us for on-line rehearsals.

 We hope to welcome friends old and new to start 2021 with a Zoom!